-Occasional risks (between 1 in 10 and 1 in 100) include embolism (moving debris or blood clot) from an artery into the leg, foot or toes or thrombosis of the bypass graft leading to lack of blood supply to the legs, feet or toes.
-Additional procedures may be needed to avoid loss of a limb.
+Occasional risks (between 1 in 10 and 1 in 100) include embolism (moving debris or blood clot) from a mesenteric artery into the bowel or thrombosis of the bypass graft leading to further lack of blood supply to the bowel.
+Additional surgery may be needed.